aollin/racechrono-ble-diy-device/README.md

 # RaceChrono BLE DIY APIs

-This project describes the new DIY (or "Do It Yourself") APIs in RaceChrono.
-The APIs are based on Bluetooth LE (BLE) and are supported in the RaceChrono app for both Android and iOS.
+This project describes the new DIY (or "Do It Yourself") APIs in the RaceChrono app or "the app".
+The APIs are based on Bluetooth LE (BLE) and are supported in the app for both Android and iOS platforms.

 A couple of example DIY device implementations are provided within this project.
 They are currently all built on Adafruit's "Arduino" boards, and programmed using the Arduino IDE and Adafruit's libraries.